 Is the Twisted League Worth Playing?

 The Twisted League isn’t the only thing that’s worth diving into, but all the OSRS Leagues in general.
-If you’re looking for something new in OSRS besides the usual farming of Old School RuneScape Gold (OSRS gold), then tackling these Leagues can easily shave off a couple of hours of your time.
+If you’re looking for something new in OSRS besides farming OSRS gold, then tackling these Leagues can easily shave off a couple of hours of your time.
 You can expect to see some fun Leagues to get into once the next season starts.
 Did you play the Twisted League?
 What did you think about it?
 Let us know your thoughts by leaving a comment down below!